Here we come…. Day 10!

 It’s pretty good to know how quickly time flies!!
 Ten days flew so fast… At least at the moment, it consoles the anxious and helps us to stay strong for the coming days.

 So, how to be productive during this lock-down period?
-Try to do things that you were passionate about.
-You will be engaged with that completely and helps you stay focused!
+Try to do things that you are passionate about.
+You will be engaged with that completely and it helps you stay focused!

-Today, I thought of giving an antique finish for the terracotta planters to go with the vintage settee.
+Today, I thought of giving an antique finish to the terracotta pots to go with the vintage settee.
 It’s actually a Dahi handi and I’ve turned it into a planter as the lid got broken.
 Luckily, I bought all my craft supplies before the corona lockdown.
 The two fevicryl liners in yellow and green came in very handy.

-Take a look at the video at my YouTube channel.
+Take a look at the video on my YouTube channel.

 Do subscribe for my Youtube Channel for more videos on easy do-it-yourself projects.